mjl-/sherpa/README.md

 - handler: write tests
 - sherpadoc: write tests
 - client: write tests
+- sherpadoc: find out which go constructs people want to use that aren't yet implemented by sherpadoc

 - when reading types from other packages (imported packages), we only look at GOPATH. vendor and modules are not taking into account, but we should.